 In the main College of Dentistry Building are located the Dental Library, the different infirmaries, the dental surgery clinic, the student laboratories, the ceramic and X-ray departments.
-These departments are under the direction of the superintendent of the infirmary and are open daily, except Sundays and holidays, during the academic year.
+These departments are under the direction of the superintendent of the infirmary and are open daily, except Sundays and holidays, during the entire year.

-The main infirmary is a spacious well lighted room where dental chairs and units are assigned to the individual student, thus the student is given an opportunity to work at the same chair throughout the entire college year.
+The main infirmary is a spacious well lighted room where members of the Junior and Senior classes are assigned patients and practical work in operative and restorative industry.
+This work is carried on under the supervision of competent instructors.
 Baylor University College of Dentistry is exceptionally well fitted with modern equipment and sterilizing rooms, giving the student ideal working conditions.
 The prosthetic and orthodontia clinics each have their own infirmary, each under the supervision of faculty members trained in their respective branches.
 The oral surgery clinic and X-ray departments are also located in separate rooms, under the supervision of demonstrators who have made a specialty of the work in this department.
 All sterilization is in charge of a graduate nurse.
 Throughout the year clinical facilities of the Baylor University Hospital are available to the student, and the upper classmen are expected to attend oral surgery clinics at the hospital, such as cleft palate, cleft lip, and other oral surgery cases, giving the student an opportunity to view first hand some of these important operations.